vitorquadros/lama/README.md

 2. Create a `.env` file at the root of the project and fill in the environment variables listed in the file [.github/.env.sample](.github/.env.sample) based on the credentials of your Cluster and OAuth application.

-3. Use your package manager to install the dependencies of the project with the command `install`.
+3. Use your package manager to install the dependencies of the project.

 4. Use your package manager to run the server with the command `dev`.

-# :copyright: Licença
+# :copyright: License

 This project is under the [MIT license](./LICENSE).